 Ilenia and I moved to Innsbruck, Austria in the spring of 2007 so that she could pursue a post-doc position at the University of Innsbruck, in the field of biotech/proteomics.
 I am currently working on some product ideas for DedaSys.

-As of March 2009, we're back in Padova.
+After Austria, we moved back to Padova.
 We really enjoyed our time in Austria, but we decided that it's probably not where we want to raise our daughter.
+Our son Daniel was born in Padova.

-I occassionally add to my collection of stories, anectodes and observations of what it's like to live in Italy: "The Padova Chronicles".
+I occassionally add to my collection of stories, anectodes and observations of what it's like to live in Italy: "The Real Italy" (formerly, "The Padova Chronicles").

 I got my start cycling with a mountain bike, riding on the trails around Eugene, Oregon, and it still makes me happy any time I get on a bicycle and go.
 I used to race both road and mountain bikes, and still love to ride.
 While living in Italy, I have been fortunate enough to have seen a lot of big races, such as the Giro di Lombardia, several stages of the Giro d'Italia, a stage of the Tour de France, and of course the Giro del Veneto, which passes over the roads I have ridden countless times myself.
 During my 1995-1996 stay in Padova, I occasionally tagged along with some professional cyclists, who were really nice guys, and a lot of fun to ride with.
 Of course they were way, way faster than me, but more often than not, they were riding to train, not to prove how fast they were.